jterps08/seeclickfix-php-sdk/README.md

 #PHP SeeClickFix API - Alpha

-This is a PHP 5.3+ API wrapper for the [SeeClickFix API](http://dev.seeclickfix.com/)
+This is a PHP 5.3+ API wrapper for the SeeClickFix API v2.

 The API comes with a cURL client (`SeeClickFixSDK\Net\CurlClient`) to access the SeeClickFix API.
 You can create your own client, it just has to implement `SeeClickFixSDK\Net\ClientInterface`.